contentful/contentful-extension-cli/README.md

 contentful-extension delete [options]
 ```

-Use this command to pertmanently delete an extension from Contentful.
+Use this subcommand to permanently delete an extension from Contentful.

 For a full list of all the options available on every subcommand use the `--help` option.